 Employees will keep their going above and beyond recognition letters for years.
 They often display them on the walls of their cubicle, above their workstation, or on their desk.
 Even employees who don't favor public display will keep a file of recognition letters received throughout their careers.

 With the above and beyond cash awards, in which employees are rewarded for contributing above and beyond their normal job descriptions, you want to develop general guidelines for your managers.
 This will ensure a consistent approach when you want to recognize and thank an employee.

 Guidelines for Thanking Employees Who Go Above and Beyond

 These guidelines for your managers to ensure consistency and fairness need to include:

 - Who is eligible for an above and beyond award?
 (Many companies exclude senior managers who are compensated differently than the regular employees, for example.)

 - What performance qualifies for monetary recognition in as explicit terms as possible?

 - What various levels or amounts of the rewards are available for what actions?

 - Who can give an above and beyond award?
 (Other managers?
-Only the direct boss?
-Regular employees?)
+Only the direct manager?
+Regular employees or coworkers?)

-- When will the above and beyond cash award be given to the employee?
+- When will the above and beyond cash awards be given to the employee?